semaphoreci/docs/docs/docs/using-semaphore/environments.md

 <TabItem value="yaml" label="YAML">

 1. Edit the pipeline file with the promotion you wish to target
 2. Add a `deployment_target` key to the promotion.
-The value is the name of the deployment target you wish to associate with this promotion
+The value is the name of the environment  you wish to associate with this promotion

-Delete `deployment_target` to remove the association between the deployment target and the promotion.
+Delete `deployment_target` to remove the association between the environment and the promotion.

 ```yaml title=".semaphore/semaphore.yml"
 # ...